Mental health support

 If you’re having specific issues in college, you can always contact the relevant JCR officer to see if we can help.
 For example, the Academic Affairs Officer is always around to help with academic stress, and if you’re having issues with a specific tutor or paper she can help you resolve the concern.
 If you have any questions about collections, workload, resources, exams, study spaces or more, then please reach out to her through facebook or email and she can help you or put you in touch with someone else who can.
 Similarly, our wonderful Equal Opportunities Committee are on hand to help with any issue that arise in regards to specific access or diversity concerns.

-Mia is also one of the college harassment advisors, so can offer you advice and support if you have been subject to or affected by harassment in any way.
+Jane is also one of the college harassment advisors, so can offer you advice and support if you have been subject to or affected by harassment in any way.

-Not only will Mia try to help you with your issues directly, but she can also point you in the right direction if you feel you need to take any further steps, for example by visiting the GP.
+Not only will Jane try to help you with your issues directly, but she can also point you in the right direction if you feel you need to take any further steps, for example by visiting the GP.

 Junior Deans